 When you determine your goals, you need to include metrics too.
 Having concrete items to measure will be instrumental in determining whether all your hard work has paid off (so you can celebrate) and where you can improve.
 Websites are never done per say, they are a work in process.
 There’s always room for improvement and steps to take to keep moving forward.

 THE FIX: Based on your goals, what are the metrics you should be tracking to monitor your progress?
 Put reminders in your calendar and create a spreadsheet to track your results.

-If you’re ready to to attract more clients to your website, I’ve got an awesome, FREE, 10-page guide that goes over how to design a strategic, goal-driven, client-delighting website that works as your 24-hour salesperson.
-Click the button below to grab your free copy!
+If you’re ready to to attract more clients to your website, click the button below to set up your free consult call.